 So, start by doing an audit of your content offers.
-Where your landing page conversion rates are less than 3%, try ungating them to see if the increase in traffic you experience outweighs the number of leads you were gating.
+Where your landing page conversion rates are less than 3%, try ungating them to see if the increase in traffic outweighs the number of leads you were getting.

 If you’re doing content marketing consistently, you’ve probably covered certain topics from several angles.
 This is especially true if you’re following Marcus Sheridan’s They Ask, You Answer methodology and using The Big 5 topics to guide your editorial strategy.

 Where that is the case, you have an opportunity to make your content work even harder for you by compiling it together into a longer guide or ebook.

 It's like essentially building a "greatest hits" album of all your content on a particular topic.